cdapio/cdap/examples/Purchase/README.rst

       } catch (UnsupportedTypeException e) {
         // This exception is thrown by ObjectStore if its parameter type cannot be (de)serialized
         // (for example, if it is an interface and not a class), as there is no auto-magic way to
         // de-serialize an object.
-In this case, that cannot happen because PurchaseHistory is an
+In this case, that cannot happen because both PurchaseHistoryStore
-        // actual class.
+        // and Purchase are actual classes.
         throw new RuntimeException(e);
       }
     }